California lawmakers raise awards for malpractice lawsuits

 The cap prevented significant increases in medical malpractice insurance premiums for doctors.
 But trial lawyers and consumer advocates have argued the cap protected bad behavior by discouraging many patients from filing complex and costly medical malpractice lawsuits.

+Advocates have tried for years to increase the caps, including a 2014 effort rejected by 66% of the vote.

-Nick Rowley, a wealthy trial attorney who said his infant son died 14 years ago because of medical negligence, spent millions of dollars of his own money to qualify an initiative for the state ballot this fall that would have increased the cap to about $1.2 million.
+Nick Rowley, a wealthy trial attorney who said his infant son died 14 years ago because of medical negligence, spent millions of dollars of his own money to qualify a new initiative for the state ballot this fall that would have increased the cap to about $1.2 million.

 But Rowley has pledged to withdraw his proposal from the ballot after Newsom signs this bill into law — avoiding costly campaigns for both sides of the issue.